kseniabusquet/clojure-slides/README_en.md

     Ensure you have a **blank line** between your header text and your ` ``` ` code block.
 Without a blank line, the parser treats them as a single block.
 * **Validation Errors?**
     The script validates that you provided enough content blocks for the chosen template.
 Ensure you use blank lines to separate your Markdown content correctly.
+* **Live reload not working?**
+    - Make sure the server is running with `bb serve [port] [file.smd]`
+    - Check the browser console for live reload messages
+    - Live reload works automatically for HTML files served by the server
+    - If using a `.smd` file, pass it as the second argument: `bb serve 8080 presentation.smd`
+* **Port already in use?**
+    The server will show a clear error message.
+Choose a different port: `bb serve 3000 presentation.smd`